Article updated December 2019.

 What Gyms Need to Know Before Selling Gift Certificates

 When selling gift certificates, it's important to know what the specific laws are in your state.
 If you aren't careful, it could cost you.

-Gift certificates continue to grow in popularity each year.
-In 2018, the National Retail Federation (NRF) predicted holiday shoppers would purchase an average of four gift certificates with an average value of $49 per certificate, making them the second most-popular gift.
-A report from Packaged Facts also shows U.S. adults spent $46 billion on gift cards between 2016 and 2017.
+For 2019, the National Retail Federation (NRF) predicted holiday shoppers would purchase an average of three to four gift certificates with an average value of $47 per certificate, once again making them one of the most popular gift choices.
+Second only to clothes and accessories.

 Jeff Perkins is the Assistant Vice President of Government Relations for IHRSA.
 He's responsible for monitoring and influencing legislation at the state and federal level to protect club business models and operations, and help promote the health benefits of exercise.
 Jeff enjoys running, soccer, ice hockey, and ice cream, not in that order.